-MANDATORY FEES (M = mandatory for all students MFT = mandatory for all full-time students) FEE TYPE AND AMOUNT TYPE DESCRIPTION Application \$100, non-refundable M Must accompany every admission or re-admission application in order to be processed.
+MANDATORY FEES (M = mandatory for all students MFT = mandatory for all full-time students) FEE TYPE AND AMOUNT ТҮРЕ DESCRIPTION Application \$100, non-refundable M Must accompany every admission or re-admission application in order to be processed.
 This amount is not credited toward tuition fees.
 General See online fee table M Covers instructional equipment and lab fees, recreation and athletics fees and accident insurance fee.
-Registration - deposit \$125, non-refundable M Applicable to all continuing students.
-This deposit confirms intent to register in a particular semester.
-Upon registration, this amount is credited toward tuition fees.
 Tuition - deposit \$425, non-refundable M Applicable to all newly admitted students.
 This deposit confirms acceptance of an offer of admission into a program.
 Upon registration, this amount is credited toward tuition fees.

 Student services fee See online fee table M The fee directly supports the following services: Career Services, Student Learning Services, Accessibility Services, Health Services & Education, Student Counselling Services and Academic Advising.
 Students' Association See online fee table M Capital campaign: funds necessary to develop Wyckham House Student Centre to better accommodate student needs (including renovations and new program offerings).
 M General: funds necessary to provide services and representation to students and to operate Wyckham House Student Centre.
 For a complete list of programs and services, visit samru.ca MFT Health and dental: applicable to students taking nine credits or more in each semester of registration.
 Charged in both the Fall and Winter semesters.
 Insurance coverage extends from Sept.
 1 to Aug.
 31 of each year.
-For more information on how to opt out of your health and dental benefits, visit Z001 in Wyckham House.
+For more information on how to opt-out of your health and dental benefits, visit Z001 in Wyckham House.
 M Scholarship: provides scholarships and bursaries to Mount Royal students.
 All Students' Association fees are collected by Mount Royal University on behalf of the Students' Association (SAMRU).
 Any inquiries should be directed to SAMRU in Wyckham House Student Centre.
 M Reflector Fee: The Reflector fee is collected by the Students' Association through an agreement with the Reflector - the autonomous student newspaper on campus.
 U-Pass See online fee table MFT Provides unlimited use of Calgary Transit buses and LRT.
-For more info visit the Parking office located in the Cougar Campus Store (Room E251) or online .
+For more info visit the Parking Office (Room EA1016) or online .
+Insurance Levied each semester M Accident expense reimbursement, dental accident reimbursement, permanent total disability benefit and other benefits (subject to change).
+For further information, contact Risk Services at 403.440.6310.